imrafaelmerino/java-fun/docs/README.md

 **Json parsing**

 Given a spec, why don't use it to parse a Json?
-Parsing the whole Json and then validating it is not efficient.
+Parsing the whole Json and then validating it is very inefficient in case of failure.
 It's better to interleave the parsing and the validation.
 After all, failing fast is important too!
 With json-values is very simple:

 ```
 JsObjSpec spec = ...

 var parser = new JsObjSpecParser(spec);
-var json = parser.parse("{---}");
+var json = parser.parse("{...}");

 ```